lquenti/blackheap/docs/src/Workflow/README.md

 ## Overview

-The workflow can be broken down into 3 components:
+The workflow can be split into 3 parts:

 - [Generating performance measurements via different benchmarks](./Benchmark.md)
 - [Analyzing the benchmarks](./Analysis.md)